Drug information

 How should levofloxacin be stored?

-• Throw away levofloxacin that is no longer needed or expired (out of date).
+- Throw away levofloxacin that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.
+For information on disposing of needles and other sharps, please refer to these guidelines or ask your health care provider or pharmacist.

 Where can I find more information about levofloxacin?Where can I find more information about levofloxacin?